We take your privacy very seriously. We are not in the business of selling or monetizing your data in any way.

 Feed Hawk facilitates each web-based login process by opening a Safari View Controller.
 Feed Hawk ensures that the initial URL for the Safari View Controller is an HTTPS URL.
 Beyond that, Feed Hawk has no way to ensure that the entire login process happens via HTTPS.

-The Feed Hawk Redirect URLs for Inoreader and NewsBlur point to a web site under our control.
+The Feed Hawk Redirect URLs for Inoreader and NewsBlur point to a web server under our control.
 This can result in an authorization code being transmitted to our web server at the end of the login process, but Feed Hawk uses Universal Links to avoid this under most circumstances.
-Our web servers only use the authorization code to send it back to the Feed Hawk app.
-Our web servers are configured to exclude OAuth redirect requests from access logs.
+Our web servers only use the authorization code to send it back to Feed Hawk.
+Our web servers do not log OAuth redirect requests.

 Feedly supports Redirect URLs with custom URL schemes.
 Therefore Feedly authorization codes are never transmitted to our web servers.